legendcodermartino1245/ldac-optimization-guide/README.md

 - ✅ Pressing play on both works — **if Android is the one actually playing**
 - ✅ Mirrored profiles (fixed/adaptive) = most stable
 - ❌ Avoid 32-bit audio on Android — unnecessary and buggy

+### 🔄 Windows + Android Multipoint Tips (LDAC / Bluetooth)

+#### ✅ View Codec Info via Android's Sound Assistant or Sound Connect While Playing from Windows
+When using **multipoint with Windows as the active audio source**, you can still:
+- Open **Sound Assistant** or **Sound Connect** on your Android device
+- See the **active Bluetooth audio codec** (e.g. LDAC)
+- Monitor connection state, device battery, and metadata (e.g. track title)

+🧠 **Why this works**: Android stays connected over control and data channels, even if it’s not playing audio.
+This allows apps like Sound Connect to report codec info live.

+#### 📌 Fix Device Selection in Sound Connect During Multipoint
+While LDAC multipoint is active:
+- Open **Sound Connect** on Android
+- **Pin** or **lock** the headphones to Android within the app
+- This ensures consistent codec visibility and device control

+> 🔒 Useful when switching sources frequently — it prevents Android from deprioritizing the device in the UI or misreporting connection status.

 ---